 XVII.
-Live fire positional shooting with SSA and Buckshot (range (120 min) (PSP I b, d, e, g)
+Live fire positional shooting with SSA and Buckshot (range (120 min) (PSP I h, I, j)

 - a.
 Work on all positions and distances

 - b.
 Don't rush the students, this is a good time to allow them to coach one another and to learn the nuances of each position

 - c.
 Skip loading can be worked in